cakekindel/learn-rust-for-cs-java-devs/README.md

 ## To Kill a Garbage Collector
-If our new Java wanted to prioritize interoperability with unmanaged code (C / C++), or eke out every bit of performance we can from our programs, the GC would get in our way.
+If our new Java wanted to prioritize interoperability with unmanaged code (C / C++), and eke out every bit of performance we can from our programs, the GC undoubtedly gets in our way.

 Pretend for a moment we do not have a Garbage Collector doing its **absolute best** to prevent our program from going _yonkers_ gobbling up memory.